-Our balance sheet reflects goodwill of \$445.7 million, \$966.8 million, and \$966.8 million as of December 31, 2018, December 31, 2019, and March 31, 2020, respectively, and intangible assets of \$88.7 million, \$370.6 million, and \$360.4 million as of December 31, 2018, December 31, 2019, and March 31, 2020, respectively.
+Our balance sheet reflects goodwill and intangibles assets of \$534.4 million and \$ million, respectively, as of December 31, 2018 and 2019.
+Collectively, goodwill and intangibles assets represented % of our total assets as of December 31, 2019.
 In accordance with GAAP, goodwill and intangible assets with an indefinite life are not amortized but are subject to a periodic impairment evaluation.
 Goodwill and acquired intangible assets with an indefinite life are tested for impairment at least annually or when events and circumstances indicate that fair value of a reporting unit may be below their carrying value.
 Acquired intangible assets with definite lives are amortized on a straight-line basis over the estimated period over which we expect to realize economic value related to the intangible asset.
 In addition, we review long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset might not be recoverable.
 If indicators of impairment are present, we evaluate the carrying value in relation to estimates of future undiscounted cash flows.
 Our ability to realize the value of the goodwill and intangible assets will depend on the future cash flows of the businesses we have acquired, which in turn depend in part on how well we have integrated these businesses into our own business.
 Judgments made by management relate to the expected useful lives of long-lived assets and our ability to realize undiscounted cash flows of the carrying amounts of such assets.
 The accuracy of these judgments may be adversely affected by several factors, including significant:

-- underperformance relative to historical or projected future operating results; - changes in the manner of our use of acquired assets or the strategy for our overall business; - · negative industry or economic trends; or - decline in our market capitalization relative to net book value for a sustained period.
+- underperformance relative to historical or projected future operating results; - · changes in the manner of our use of acquired assets or the strategy for our overall business; - · negative industry or economic trends; or - decline in our market capitalization relative to net book value for a sustained period.